Book early – our popular 90 minute guided programs fill quickly!

 Students journey along the water’s edge, between volcanic walls, and among forest groves where they meet iconic native and exotic species.
 These budding naturalists will connect with their environment, use their senses to develop observational skills, understand the role of humans – including First Peoples – in ecosystems, and participate in storytelling and interactive games.

-+-Natural Heritage Walk
++-NEW!
+Natural Heritage Walk

 While exploring the Garden to meet the iconic trees of Canada, students will travel through time and space to explore the ways in which humans – including First Peoples – are connected to plants.
 Students will make sense of their place in this world through observation, storytelling and collaborative learning as they gain historical context for the local environment.